keboola/gooddata-extractor/README.md

 ## Configuration

-You can either directly specify GoodData credentials or id of existing GoodData writer whose credentials will be used.
+You can either directly specify GoodData credentials (`username` and `#password`) or `pid` of a GoodData project which is registered in GoodData Provisioning.
+In that case the Provisioning generates temporary credentials and passes them to the Extractor during each job.

+There is also a legacy option to specify `writer_id`, i.e. id of configuration of the deprecated version of GoodData Writer.
+In that case the Extractor gets credentials directly from the Writer's configuration.

 - **parameters**:
-    - **writer_id** - Id of existing writer whose credentials will be used
     - **username** - GoodData username
     - **#password** - GoodData password, encrypted by KBC
+    - **pid** - Pid of GoodData project if it is registered in Provisioning
+    - **writer_id** - Id of existing writer whose credentials will be used (*Deprecated*)
     - **bucket** - Name of bucket where the data will be saved
     - **reports** - Array of report uris to download